versionone/openAgile/VersionOne/Artifacts/TeamKanbanBoard.md

 The lanes follow this basic flow:

-> Unprioritized -> Prioritized -> In Dev -> Ready for Test -> In Test -> Ready for UAT -> In UAT -> Ready for Delivery?
+> Unprioritized -> Prioritized -> In Dev -> Ready for Test -> In Test -> Ready for UAT -> In UAT -> Ready to Ship

-**NOTE:** Cool kids beware: this is not about "throwing things over the wall", it's about being able to see where things are relative to their delivery state, period.
+**NOTE:** *Cool kids beware:* this is not about "throwing things over the wall", it's about being able to see where things are relative to their delivery state, period.

 ### 0 - Unprioritized